-4.C1.1 Evaluate Analyze civic virtues and democratic principles or lack thereof within a variety of government structures, societies, and/or communities within the Americas.

-• Key concepts include but are not limited to comparisons between Europeans and American Indians with respect to governmental structures, and views on property ownership and land use, colonial governments including representative assemblies, town meetings, colonial legislatures, and royal governments and Pre Columbian cultures throughout the Americas in the time period being studied.
+- 4.C1.1 Analyze civic virtues and democratic principles or lack thereof within a variety of government structures, societies, and/or communities within the Americas. - Key concepts include but are not limited to governmental structures, views on property ownership and land use, representative assemblies, town meetings, colonial legislatures, and royal governments throughout the Americas in the time period being studied.